gomander/sveltekit-gh-actions-cloud-run/README.md

 1. Create a service account with Editor permissions

-This can be done at https://console.cloud.google.com under IAM > Service accounts.
+This can be done at https://console.cloud.google.com under IAM & Admin > Service accounts.
 You must then manage the service account's keys and create a new JSON key.
 Copy the contents of the JSON file into your GitHub repository's `GCP_SERVICE_ACCOUNT_KEY` secret.

-2. Enable the Cloud Build API, Artifact Registry, and Cloud Run for your GCP project
+2. Enable the Cloud Build API, Artifact Registry API, and Cloud Run API for your GCP project

+Go to APIs & Services and click on the "Enable APIs and services" button at the top, or go to https://console.cloud.google.com/apis/library in your Google Cloud project, and search for these APIs.
+Select them, and enable them.
 You may be prompted to upgrade your plan to pay-as-you-go, but the free quotas are quite generous and you can set alerts to go off if you go above them.

+3. After the first successful deployment, manually allow unauthenticated invocations

+After the first successful deployment, you will likely get a 403 if you try to access the URL of the deployed Cloud Run service.
+To fix this, go to your Cloud Run service in the Cloud Console and go to the Security tab.
+Then switch the Authentication setting from "Require authentication" to "Allow unauthenticated invocations".

 ## Next steps